Larrenpinto/Time-Series-Analysis-/README.md

 - **Crude Oil Price ($ per Barrel)**
 - **DXY Index**
 - **Trade Balance (India)**
-- **Event (e.g., Elections, Wars, Policy Changes)**

 Note: All macroeconomic indicators have been differenced or transformed as necessary to ensure stationarity for time series modeling.

-## Project Structure

-- `data/` – Contains the dataset used for analysis.
-- `notebooks/` – Jupyter notebooks with code for EDA, modeling, and testing.
-- `scripts/` – Python scripts for preprocessing, modeling, and evaluation.
-- `results/` – Output plots, forecast results, and evaluation metrics.

 ## Methodology